gferreira/fb-variable-values/docs/pages/reference/varfont-assistant.md

 axes
 : ^
   A list of axes in the selected designspace.
-  Drag the items to change the font sorting order.

 sources
 : ^
   A list of all sources in the selected designspace.
   Select which sources to collect values from.
+  Click on the column headers to change the sorting order.

 Font values